Time Periods

 1947

-Conceived at the cusp of India's Partition and Independence, Pathan was Prithviraj Kapoor's heartfelt appeal for communal harmony.
-The play tells the story of a deep friendship between a Hindu and a Muslim family.
+Conceived at the cusp of India's Partition and Independence, his play Pathan was Prithviraj Kapoor's heartfelt appeal for communal harmony.
+It tells the story of a deep friendship between a Hindu and a Muslim family.
 Prithviraj plays Sher Khan, a Muslim Pathan who sacrifices his own son so that his Hindu friend's son may live.
 Raj and Shammi Kapoor alternated in the role of the sacrificed son across different shows.
 The play was well received and remains one of Prithvi Theatre's most critically acclaimed productions of that era.

-Karmakar, Radhu (Cinematographer), Awara, 1951 | Photographic Lobby Card | CinemaEducation | 00057247
+Karmakar, Radhu (Cinematographer), Awara, 1951 | Photographic Still | CinemaEducation | 00475028

 1951